yewnyx/yewnyx.github.io/_posts/2021-01-07-Server-Rules.md

 * Have fun roleplaying.
 If you're going to be a sweaty gamer, RP it.
 * Don't be an asshole and don't metagame.
-* Your team can:
-  * Have 5 players in it.
-  * Build RP relationships or alliances with other teams.
-  * Negotiate claims to land with other teams (within limits).
+* Your team can negotiate claims to land with other teams (within limits).
+* Please declare your team members to Yewnyx so they can be recorded.
 * Don't offline raid (1/2 of the team offline).
 * Fail RP is lame.
 Don't do that.